 Keep in mind that your brand’s aesthetics won’t necessarily match with your design preferences, though they often do.
 The purpose of an aesthetic is to establish a great first impression.

 Designer Tom Lane definitely has an aesthetic and design preference that’s hard to ignore.
 As a huge fan of early 20th-century art, Tom Lane hit a home run with his playing card business card set.
 These business cards are clearly heavily inspired by the traditional Bicycle card sets.

 What to put on your graphic design business cards

 A business card is the next step in making your startup dreams come true.
 Whether you’re a freelance writer or a graphic artist, your business card represents who you are and what you do.

 If your first interaction isn’t a positive one, you run the risk of losing potential clients.
 With that in mind, a thoughtfully designed card can’t just contain your contact information; it has to look professional, build trust in your clients, and set yourself apart from the competition.

 Before starting up Photoshop, ask yourself what could bring in more business, what makes you unique, and what attributes of your graphic design business cards will sell your skills.

 Here’s what design rules you should stick to if you want more graphic design clients:

-- Start with a template
+- Start with a business card template

 If you’re struggling to fit everything on your tiny card, consider using a template that will include key information in a pleasant way.